We provide the following information for reference purposes only, and you should use it at your own risk: S54 Vanos Solenoid Procedure (E46 M3).

 The following is an E46 M3 vanos solenoid coil pack R&R (remove and replace) procedure.

-Parts with part number pattern xx-xx-x-xxx-xxx are BMW parts and can be acquired from a BMW dealership.
+Regarding parts, tools, and shop supplies, it’s important to note that parts with the part number pattern xx-xx-x-xxx-xxx are BMW parts, which means they can be acquired from a BMW dealership.

 S54 rebuilt vanos solenoid coil pack (BS023) $200 + $300 refundable core charge (www.beisansystems.com)